CrisisCleanup/old-crisiscleanup-3-web/README.md

 10. `yarn run dev` (It will automatically load and launch a new browser tab)

 ## Full Setup (Windows)
+1. `choco install nodejs-lts` (requires that chocolately already been installed and configured)
-1. `choco install yarn --version 1.3.2` (requires that chocolately already been installed and configured)
+2. `choco install yarn --version 1.3.2` (requires that chocolately already been installed and configured)
-2. `choco install python2`
+3. `choco install python2`
-3. Clone `git@github.com:tsanders/crisiscleanup-web.git`
+4. Clone `git@github.com:tsanders/crisiscleanup-web.git`
-4. `cd crisiscleanup3-web`
+5. `cd crisiscleanup3-web`
-5. `yarn install`
+6. `yarn install`
-6. `yarn run dev` (It will automatically load and launch a new browser tab)
+7. `yarn run dev` (It will automatically load and launch a new browser tab)